-Bradley Beal is back in action, but the Nets tear through Wizards for a lopsided win
+Bradley Beal is back in action, but the Nets tear through the Wizards for a lopsided win

-Brooklyn (2-2) got 25 points from Kevin Durant and 14 from James Harden to hand the Wizards (2-1) their first loss as they stare down a trying week ahead.
+The Nets (2-2) got 25 points from Kevin Durant and 14 from James Harden to hand the Wizards (2-1) their first loss as they stare down a trying week ahead.
 Over the next week, Washington will play alternating games against Boston (Wednesday and Saturday) and Atlanta (Thursday and Nov.
 1), two teams that are expected to make the playoffs.

+They’ll need to right their offense before then.
+The Wizards’ movement had been fluid to start the season, but the ball stuck early in Brooklyn, and Washington couldn’t work itself back into rhythm.
+Poor spacing, settling for jumpers and an overreliance on isolation plays did nothing to help slow Durant and the Nets’ capable band of role players.

+“We just got stagnant.
+I think a lot of that was the switching [from Brooklyn’s defense] — it’s given us problems before,” Coach Wes Unseld Jr. said.
+“We kind of settled and fell into that, playing a lot of one-on-one [isolation] ball.
+Still got decent looks out of it at times, but they didn’t fall.
+So it just kind of compounds itself and takes on a snowball effect.
+We kind of just lose a little bit of our identity on that end of the floor.”

+Bradley Beal chalked up the poor offense to his team’s approach.
+After the 2-0 start, the franchise cornerstone said the Wizards rolled into Brooklyn believing they could “flip a switch” on offense and turn things on.
+That didn’t happen.

-Here’s what you should know about Monday’s loss:
+Here’s what to know about Monday’s loss:

 Beal returns

-Bradley Beal sat out the Wizards’ home opener Friday with a right hip contusion, an absence his teammates made up for by shooting 52.1 percent from the field and hitting 19 three-pointers in an overtime win over the Indiana Pacers.
+Beal sat out the Wizards’ home opener Friday with a right hip contusion, an absence his teammates made up for by shooting 52.1 percent from the field and hitting 19 three-pointers in an overtime win over the Pacers.
 The guard was back in action Monday but struggled to get going early before finding a bit of a groove in the second half and helping Washington cut a 25-point second-quarter gap to nine in the third.

 Brooklyn responded with a dunk from Bruce Brown and a three-pointer from Harden, and the Nets were comfortably on their way to a win again.

 Beal led the Wizards with 19 points on 8-for-22 shooting in 32 minutes.
 His long-range jumper was off throughout despite his efforts to shoot himself out of a mini-funk.
-He made 3 of 13 attempts from long range — that’s just one off his season high for attempts last year.
-And he didn’t have any better luck maneuvering through the lane.
+He made 3 of 13 tries from long range — that’s just one off his season high for attempts last season.
+And he didn’t have any luck maneuvering through the lane, either, given Washington’s poor spacing and ball movement.

-The Nets’ size kept the usually crafty guard from making his usually slippery moves to get anywhere close to the basket, and as a result he didn’t get to the free throw line even once — a fact just as troubling as his poor three-point shooting.
+Beal didn’t get to the free throw line at all, which has happened only three times since the 2018-19 season.

+“I was actually happy with the threes I took.
+I looked at the box score and didn’t realize I took damn near 15.
+I was like, ‘Oh ...’
+Might have been settling,” Beal said.
+“But I liked the looks.
+I was definitely confident in them, they definitely felt good, and you guys know me — I’ll bounce back.
+I definitely have to be better for my team in all aspects, and I think me attacking the basket would’ve been a little better.
+I could’ve got to the line, put us in the bonus and created some opportunities for other teammates, too.”

 Beal, one of a handful of unvaccinated players in the league, is permitted to play in New York, San Francisco and Toronto despite local vaccine mandates because of municipal exemptions that allow unvaccinated visiting NBA players to participate in games.
-The Nets have prohibited guard Kyrie Irving from playing for as long as he refuses to receive a vaccine, a decision that a group opposed to vaccine mandates protested in front of Barclays Center on Sunday ahead of Brooklyn’s home opener.
+The Nets have prohibited guard Kyrie Irving from playing for as long as he declines to receive a vaccine, a decision that a group opposed to vaccine mandates protested in front of Barclays Center on Sunday ahead of Brooklyn’s home opener.

 Brooklyn’s hot start